 Step 4: Interview Day

 You should treat every interaction during the interview day as if that person is evaluating you, so act accordingly.
-This even applies to the dental students you meet.
-Make sure to get the students’/ faculty’s emails to keep in touch and ask questions in the future.
+This even applies to the medical students you meet.

 The Interview is a Two-Way Street